andycranston/raritan-scp/README.md

 Once you have two or more raw_config.txt backups from a single PDU you can use the `diffrawconfig.py` Python 3 program to compare them and report on any differences.
-Differences and classed as additions, changes and deletions.
+Differences are classed as additions, changes and deletions.

 For example if you have two raw_config.txt files called: